js816/New_York_-_London_Weather_Predictions/README.md

 https://docs.google.com/presentation/d/1yE4ZaJOmCI6Fx8ocG51ZpReybJVQFVDSGJyaRh34tyg/edit#slide=id.p

 ## Story:
-Big City Vacation?
-Choose from NYC or London.
+Big City Vacation: Choose from NYC or London.
 When shall you go?
 Our team will provide a table of predicted weather so you know the best time go best on your comfort level.
 Would you like to build an itenerary?
 We've got a map of the city that is layered with hotels, points of interests, and restaurants options.